digas99/wanikani-kanji-highlighter/README.md

 ### Popup
 - Added Reviews History, accessible through the Reviews Page
+- Changed slightly the approach to the level progress bar on the profile page.
+It know shows the progress on SRS Stages, instead of the number of subjects
+- Added circular progress bar around the avatar on the side navbar, showing the progress of the current level

 ### Bug Fixes
 - Fixed issue where kana vocabulary was missing in Levels in Progress, along with vocabulary
+- Fixed visibility issue on time for next review text on subjects tiles in the Profile Page

 ## [Changelog v1.3.0](https://github.com/digas99/wanikani-kanji-highlighter/releases/tag/v1.3.0)